Online application

 For whom?

-Students with a non-Belgian diploma will receive an invitation to pay an application fee of € 50.
+Students applying with a non-Belgian diploma must pay an application fee of € 90 (previously € 50, but for academic year 2025-2026 the fee has been raised).
 This does not apply to students with a Belgian diploma from a French speaking school, only for students with a foreign diploma.
-As soon as we receive your application fee, we start screening your application.
+PhD students and guest students don't have to pay an application fee.

 How to pay?